Truffle

 A truffle is the fruiting body of a subterranean ascomycete fungus, one of the species of the genus Tuber.
 More than one hundred other genera of fungi are classified as truffles including Geopora, Peziza, Choiromyces, and Leucangium.
 These genera belong to the class Pezizomycetes and the Pezizales order.
 Several truffle-like basidiomycetes are excluded from Pezizales, including Rhizopogon and Glomus.

 Truffles are ectomycorrhizal fungi, so they are found in close association with tree roots.
 Spore dispersal is accomplished through fungivores, animals that eat fungi.
 These fungi have ecological roles in nutrient cycling and drought tolerance.

 Some truffle species are prized as food.
-Edible truffles are used in Italian, French and other national haute cuisines.
+Edible truffles are used in Italian, French and other national hautes cuisines.
 Truffles are cultivated and harvested from natural environments.